If you thought Street Dance was all just “hip hop”, think again!

-On Wednesday 12th July 2017, I became a First Class Honours graduate of the Royal Academy of Dance.
+On Wednesday 12 July 2017, I graduated from the Royal Academy of Dance with First Class Honours.

 The Royal Academy of Dance is one of the world’s most influential institutions for dance education and dance teacher training.
 Founded by an international group of dancers and dance teachers in 1920 to set standards for dance teaching in the United Kingdom, the organisation now operates in 85 countries.
 Its classical ballet syllabus is taught globally, with over 240,000 candidates taking Royal Academy of Dance ballet examinations each year.
 Beyond this, an ever-increasing programme of outreach work takes dance into diverse communities, while the Faculty of Education’s research develops knowledge which informs and inspires dance enthusiasts all over the world.